kallysalt/Tackle-It/README.md

 ## Highlights:
 - Provides a platform for users to collaborate on projects
 - Users can view & create projects, filter projects base on category/ownership, and leave comments
-- Used React (hooks, router, etc.) for front-end, implemented database, authentication & file uploads with Firebase
+- Used React (hooks, router, etc.) for front-end
+- Used Firebase to implemented database, authentication & file uploads

 ![](./snapshots/sign-up.png)